droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 <p>He wears short pants, a loose shirt, and a vest, though his body becomes wisps of curling fog not far below his knees.
 His eyes glitter with mirth, and an elfin smile plays across his face as his unkempt hair drifts lazily amidst the gloom.
 When he speaks, his voice is cheery and light, and his fingers twitch with excitement.
 “Stella!
 You brought your friends!”</p>
 </div>

 Erasmus greets the players and Victor warmly, and Stella introduces him using his full name as he stands beside her.
-Victor greets Erasmus somewhat stiffly, and a DC 10 Wisdom (Insight) check reveals that he is slightly jealous of the younger ghost.
+Victor greets Erasmus somewhat stiffly, and a DC 10 Perception check to Sense Motive reveals that he is slightly jealous of the younger ghost.
 (Though Victor has no romantic interest in Stella, he has had few friends throughout his life, and fears losing his only friend to the cheerier, sunnier Erasmus.)

 Erasmus can share the following information, either at the players’ request or of his own volition: